Y-Haneji/homepage/content/_index.md

 ---
 I'm interested in data science and machine learning.
 I'm challenging Kaggle competiitons, doing part time jobs as a data scientist and an AI engineer, and conducting research in a graduate schhool.

-Kaggle Competition Expert (silver x3, bronz x1)
+Kaggle Competition Expert (silver x3, bronze x1)